Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [x] Approval gate
 - [ ] Invoke REST API gate

 #### Q22.
-The Kineteco Web App is running on AKS to meet a spike in demand, the horizontal pod autoscaler recently provisioned additional pods, which are no longer needed.
+The Kineteco Web App is running on AKS.
+To meet a spike in demand, the horizontal pod autoscaler recently provisioned additional pods, which are no longer needed.
 What should you do to scale down unnecessary pods?
 - [ ] Trigger scale down in Azure Container Instances.
 - [ ] Trigger scale down in the HPA from the Azure CLI.
 - [ ] Manually deprovision unneeded pods.
 - [x] Do nothing.
-EPA will initiate scale down automatically.
+HPA will initiate scale down automatically.

 #### Q23.
 Your ARM template, created in VS Code, is failing validation in the build pipeline in Azure DevOps.
 You need to correct syntax issues at authoring time with a minimum of cost and effort.
 What should you do?
-- [x] Install Azure extension in VS Code.
+- [x] Install Azure Resource Manager Tools extension in VS Code.
 - [ ] Install Visual Studio 2019 Enterprise edition.
 - [ ] Install Visual Studio 2019 Community edition.
-- [ ] Install Visual Studio Code Intellicode extension in VS Code.
+- [ ] Install Visual Studio Code IntelliCode extension in VS Code.

 #### Q24.
 You need to migrate the backlog of a development project for a newly acquired subsidiary.
 The development team currently uses a Kanban board to track stories, tasks, and bugs.
 Which process framework should you select in Azure Boards?
 - [x] Agile